-Modern homes are well sealed to keep heating and cooling indoors.
-While this improves energy efficiency, inadequate fresh air, indoor contaminants and nonstop recirculation can lead to problems.
+Today’s homes are well sealed as well as insulated.
+While this helps with energy efficiency, too little fresh air, indoor pollutants and nonstop recirculation can result in problems.

-Don’t worry, though, because Freed Heating & Air Conditioning can help you have an energy-efficient home that’s also comfortable.
+Don’t worry, though, since Freed Heating & Air Conditioning can help you have an energy-efficient home that’s also comfortable.
 Our services include an air quality audit, air duct cleaning and products to help improve indoor air quality in Moline, Illinois.

-Call us at 309-323-9584 today to start refreshing your home’s indoor air quality.
+Give us a call today to begin refreshing your home’s air.

 Evidence Your Home Deals With Poor Indoor Air Quality